 If you’re interested in looking beyond Chinatown to celebrate there are plenty of amazing Chinese restaurants all throughout London to sample, such as the famous China Tang, an Art Deco hideaway in Mayfair.
 Go all out and order the duck, or opt for the Cantonese favorite, Golden Prawns with Salted Egg Yolk.
 (Honestly, it’s hard to order wrong off this epic menu.)
 Also, don’t skip the creative cocktails like the Tang Tea Punch, made with Bombay Gin, Canton Ginger, Osmanthus Oolong Tea, Citrus Hibiscus and Jasmine Bitters.
 Be sure to dress for the occasion: it’s a gorgeous setting.

 Another hot spot is Hot May Pot Pot, a traditional hot pot dining experience in Knightsbridge.
 Expect a warming meal of fine wagyu beef, fresh fish and seasonal vegetables, cooked in individual burners and pots set on each table.
-It’s located right by the Lennox, which has plenty of red accents, making a great pick for Chinese New Year, as red is considered a very auspicious color.

 How else can I celebrate Chinese New Year in London?